-- (1) If material, an analysis must be given of the different types of remeasurements for the equity-accounted earnings. - (2) If it is impossible to obtain the actual tax amount from the associate, this fact should be stated and details of any assumption made in determining the tax should be provided. - (3) These are the gross amounts, before deducting tax and minority interests.
+- (1) If material, an analysis must be given of the different types of re-measurements for the equity-accounted earnings. - (2) If it is impossible to obtain the actual tax amount from the associate, this fact should be stated and details of any assumption made in determining the tax should be provided. - (3) These are the gross amounts, before taking account of the related tax and non-controlling interest.